What is Ave Maria malware?

 Ave Maria like many other RATs is distributed in email spam campaigns that deliver a malicious attachment.
 However, attackers often use phishing techniques which means that they tailor the emails to suit each targeted segment of potential victims more closely than in typical email spam.

-The danger of Ave Maria RAT distribution method along with tailored campings lies in the lack of macros use or the need for user interaction after a malicious document is downloaded by the victim.
+The danger of the Ave Maria RAT distribution method along with tailored campings lies in the lack of macros use or the need for user interaction after a malicious document is downloaded by the victim.
 The infection often begins due to the use of a Microsoft Equation Editor exploit that is utilized by an embedded object which is contained in the downloaded document.

 How to detect Ave Maria malware using ANY.RUN?